 Worse, even if you do manage to catch these retailers and threaten them with legal action if they don’t stop advertising your products on Amazon, they can be challenging to identify and reach.
 And if you can figure out who they are, they can just pull those listings and then rebuild their identity under yet another phony company name as a “new Amazon Seller.”
 It’s the rogue-retailer version of the whack-a-mole game.

-Creating multiple phony ASINs for the same product, to push legitimate sellers’ listings down on search-results pages.
+Creating multiple phony ASINs for the same product, to push legitimate Amazon sellers’ listings down on search results pages.

-Many brand owners and legitimate Amazon sellers have complained that rogue sellers intentionally create multiple fake ASINs for the same products — products they have no permission selling in the first place — to increase their chances of winning a higher slot in an Amazon shopper’s product search results, or even the buy box.
+Many brand owners and legitimate Amazon sellers have complained that rogue sellers intentionally create multiple fake ASINs for the same products — products they have no permission to sell in the first place — to increase their chances of winning a higher slot in an Amazon shopper’s product search results or even the buy box.

 These rogue sellers are taking advantage of the fact that Amazon allows for multiple ASINs on similar but not identical products, such as products with different colors or sizes.
 In reality, this is just a clever way to “hog” the top search results and crowd out the authorized retailers who are legitimately selling these same products, by pushing those listings to the bottom of the search results.